Marshall Jamieson, WalletHub Finance Consultant

 - You can make a cash advance in person at a Chase bank branch or any bank that offers advances through the Visa network.
 You will have to provide an ID.
 The bank may charge you a fee for the service (separate from the cash advance fee).

 - The Chase Ink Business Cash, Preferred and Unlimited cards charge a cash advance fee of either $15 or 5% of the amount of each cash advance, whichever is greater.

-- The Cash Advance APR for Chase Ink cards is 26.74%.
-The regular purchase APR is 14.99% - 20.99%, based on creditworthiness.
+- The Cash Advance APR for Chase Ink cards is 29.99% (V).
 Interest starts to accrue on the transaction date, and compounds daily.